luizamfsantos/Pollution-Analysis-COVID-19/README.md

 EarthXHack 2020

-Our goal in this project is to be able to show some trends of impact COVID-19 has had on various areas across the US.
+Our goal in this project is to be able to show some trends of impact the shelther-in-place order has had on various areas across the US.